 M/I Graduate Requirement Response to E.O.
 1100.
 Second Reading

+Senator Kensinger (Women’s Studies) offered a point of information asking whether this document is being treated as interim policy.
+Chair Holyoke answered in the affirmative.

 Senator Sullivan (Sociology) asked whether forcing students to take courses outside their department would put the campus in violation of EO 1100.
 Chair Holyoke stated that it would probably not be a violation, but the full situation is not entirely clear.
 Senator Sullivan (Sociology) moved to remove items 1 and 2 from page 2 of the report.
 The motion was seconded.

 Senator Karr (Music) stated that double-counting M/I would help his department by allowing overall unit counts to be reduced.
 Senator Thatcher (Public Health) similarly stated that his department is in a situation in which it must double count courses to keep unit counts manageable, and that this policy would help with that.